onlymatt43/content-protect-pro/README.md

 # Content Protect Pro

-A comprehensive WordPress plugin that unifies gift code protection and video library protection systems.
-This plugin combines the functionality of two separate protection systems into a single, powerful solution for content creators and online businesses.
+A streamlined WordPress plugin that protects videos with gift codes using Presto Player for secure video playback.
+This plugin provides a simple yet powerful solution for content creators who want to protect premium video content behind gift code validation.

 ## Features